 The Named Executive Officers are eligible to participate in our 401(k) Plan, which is a Company-wide, tax-qualified retirement plan.
 The intent of this plan is to provide all employees with a tax-advantaged savings opportunity for retirement.
 We sponsor this plan to help employees at all levels save and accumulate assets for use during their retirement.
-As required, eligible pay under this plan is capped at Internal Revenue Code annual limits.
-The Company provides a match up to a total of \$800 per year per employee.
+Eligible pay under this plan is capped at Internal Revenue Code annual limits.
+The Company provides a match up to a total of \$800 per year per employee plus an annual discretionary profit-sharing contribution.
+These Company contributions vest over a five-year period.

-Participants in our 401(k) plan are also eligible for any annual discretionary profit sharing contributions authorized by the Compensation Committee.
-These contributions vest over a five-year period.
-For fiscal 2016, the Compensation Committee authorized discretionary profit sharing contributions to the 401(k) plan for all of our employees, including our Named Executive Officers.
-The amount allocated is calculated as a percentage of eligible cash compensation up to \$265,000.
-The amount allocated to each Named Executive Officer for the fiscal 2016 was the same percentage as for all of our employees, but the amount allocated was capped at \$11,357.
+For fiscal 2017, the Compensation Committee authorized discretionary profit sharing contributions to the 401(k) plan for all of our employees, including our Named Executive Officers.
+The amount allocated is calculated as a percentage of eligible cash compensation up to \$270,000.
+The amount allocated to each Named Executive Officer for the fiscal 2017 was the same percentage as for all of our employees, but the amount allocated was capped at \$12,771.
 See the "Summary Compensation Table - All Other Compensation" section of this Proxy Statement for the amounts received by our Named Executive Officers.